This blog post was last updated on Wednesday, November 16th.

-Commercial real estate buildings vary drastically when it comes to overall quality, age, location and other factors.
-That’s why commercial real estate investors classify properties into Class A, Class B and Class C based on these factors, and more broadly, the risk of investing in the property.
-While this classification system is nuanced, it provides investors with a simplified, universally understandable way to communicate about properties within respective markets.
-Each property class indicates a different level of risk, providing investors with an immediate indication of how the property could impact their portfolio and returns.
+Commercial real estate buildings vary drastically when it comes to condition, amenities, age, proximity to city centers and other factors.
+That’s why commercial real estate investors classify properties into Class A, Class B and Class C based on these factors, and more broadly, the investment’s risk.
+While this classification system is nuanced and subjective, it provides investors with a simplified, universally understandable way to communicate about properties within respective markets.
+Each property class indicates a different level of risk and opportunity, providing investors with an immediate indication of how the property could impact their portfolios.

 - What Is a Property Classification in Commercial Real Estate?